polanty/alx-system_engineering-devops/0x00-shell_basics/README.md

-Cmd Cd is used to change to the home directory cmd ls -l to write the long details of a file or dir Display current directory contents
+Cmd Cd is used to change to the home directory cmd ls -l to write the long details of a file or dir Display current directory contents create a script that creates a directory into another